GSA/emerging-technology-atlas/pages/index.md

 ![ECTO Impact](../assets/img/ecto-impact-atlas.jpg)

-These pages include information provided directly from federal agencies evaluating and testing these new technologies, and like them should be considered a continual work-in-progress designed to empower you to know what we know and help us all be better informed to take advantage of new opportunities and avoid pitfalls.
-These are just some of the expansive emering technology programs and services within the U.S. federal government, and we look forward to working together with you.
+These are just some of the expansive emerging technology programs and services within the U.S. federal government, a continual work-in-progress designed to empower you to know what we know and help us all be better informed to take advantage of new opportunities and avoid pitfalls.

+We look forward to working with you to build the future now.